Why Is My App Running Slow On VMware? (Book Two)

 And – what – have we learned?
 We learned to leverage, and we learned over-leveraging which is now causing application slowness.

 So here’s what you should do about your frustration.

 Stop the frenzy.

 And for a minute stop listening to vendors and listen to me.

 Before you rush out and buy VMs on Amazon or another cloud and make the problem worst, consider fixing the internal problem.

-In the next short chapters I’m going to share with you import insight I’ve learned over the last seven years as I dealt with the same problems.
+In the next short chapters, I’m going to share with you important insights I’ve learned over the last seven years as I dealt with the same problems.